joldenb/wdi-orientation/README.md

 - If you can take public transit, bike, or walk to work, it will lower your stress levels significantly, and probably save you some money.
 - There is free parking across the highway, but long-term spots are, well, spotty.
 - We **highly** recommend downloading the SpotHero app.
 It usually has a lot within 5-minutes walk of WeWork for $5-6 / day, but there are no guarantees.
 You may end up spending as much as $10 / day.
+- You can also ask an attendant at the WeWork desk about the monthly park-and-shuttle option.

 ### Operating Hours for GA Students
 Time | Day